 Models of Program Delivery

-The School of Education employs four models to deliver its graduate programs: the traditional model, the cohort model and the field-based model.
+The School of Education employs four models to deliver its graduate programs: the traditional model, the cohort model, the field-based model and the online model.

-The traditional model, available to candidates in the early childhood education, elementary education, secondary education, community agency counseling, school counseling, and the curriculum and instruction programs, permits candidates to schedule program requirements at a self-selected pace, enrolling in required courses as they are offered in the schedule.
+The traditional model, available to candidates in the early childhood education, elementary education, secondary education, and the curriculum and instruction programs, permits candidates to schedule program requirements at a self-selected pace, enrolling in required courses as they are offered in the schedule.

 The cohort model is available to candidates in the following degree programs: educational administration and supervision, reading, multicategorical special education, secondary and elementary education.
 In this model, candidates begin the program together and progress through the course requirements as a group.
 Classes meet one evening per week for four and a half hours during the fall and spring terms, including eight sessions for each course.
 During the summer term, classes meet twice each week for four and a half hours for each of the five-week summer sessions.
 Candidates in cohort programs have guaranteed course availability each term.
 Cohort programs offer the additional advantage of tuition reduction and the availability of flexible payment plans.
 Cohort programs are offered at the Chicago, Orland Park and off-site campuses.
 Counseling cohort courses are scheduled to meet two nights a week for the duration of the semester and for 10 weeks in summer.